Safety alert 11/2018 - Stone benchtop workers at risk of silicosis

 - Where practicable, install whole of workplace ventilation such as extraction systems in addition to wet methods and LEV.

-- Keep the workplace clean using low pressure water, wet wiping or H class vacuums.
-Dry sweeping methods must not be used.
+- Keep the workplace clean using low pressure water, wet wiping or H or M class vacuums.
+Dry sweeping methods or compressed air must not be used.
 The cleaning must include all areas where silica dust can settle, eg storerooms and yards.

 - Isolate processes and workers where RCS is generated or handled.